How to Make an Offer on a House in 2022

 Start with a low offer as you can always increase it if it’s not immediately accepted, but you can’t decrease your offer if you go in too high and potentially lose out on a better deal.

 Don’t go straight in with your maximum bid as, if the seller comes back with a counter-offer, you won’t be able to go any higher.
 Be realistic with what you can afford.
+Alternatively, don't go in really low as the seller might just dismiss you completely.

-3. Arrange a Mortgage in Principle and a Conveyancer
+3. Arrange a mortgage in principle

 To let the seller know you’re a serious buyer who doesn't want to waste valuable time, start your mortgage application before you look at properties.
 If you make an offer and don't have a mortgage in principle, the chances of the offer being accepted or even taken are slim.